 Raw fresh fish?

 I always deep freeze the fish at least 24h to ensure it is 100% safe to eat.
+Thaw fish in the fridge for 12 hours before preparing ceviche.

 Type of fish you can use to make Ceviche: